Sispheor/snipux/snippets/ssl.md

     openssl s_client -connect localhost:7000 -showcerts

-# Trsut a CA at system level
+# Trust a CA at system level

 Add the certificate in /usr/share/ca-certificate and then: